 What is Content Editing?

 Content editing is the biggest, most time-consuming stage of the editorial process.
-It is usually done first, before any copyediting or proofreading is completed.
+It is usually done first, before any copyediting or proofreading takes place.
 When content editing, I make significant changes to a manuscript, such as rewriting and reorganizing the words to take them to that next level, from draft to a more professional, completed project in order to make sure the book has the best, most cohesive narrative it can have.

-As with proofreading and copyediting, I will content edit any book that can be fit into my schedule.
+I will content edit any book that can be fit into my schedule.
 I enjoy editing of all types, as it gives me a chance to work with a client to take their manuscript to the next level while also maintaining the author’s voice and writing style.
 I will (and have) edited projects in both fiction and nonfiction categories in an assortment of genres, including romance (and its many subgenres), horror, science fiction, fantasy, urban fantasy, speculative fiction, thrillers, suspense, cozy mysteries, memoirs, self help, history, and more.

-How Does Jessica Accept Payment?
+How Do I Accept Payment?

 Please see this page for updated policies regarding deposits, payments, and late fees.

 How Do Clients Reserve a Spot on My Schedule for Content Editing?

 Simply fill out the form on the contact page, and I will be in touch with you via email ASAP to get everything set up!